warehouse-13/soda/README.md

 Restart everything.
 This time you will see that connections and goroutines stay at a reasonable level.

+### Learn more

 There are more notes in the code itself as well as some branches showing progression of the solve.

+- `no-call` branch shows what happens if you try to `defer conn.Close()` in the parent long-running process (ie, the func never exits, the defer is never called).
+- `single-conn` branch shows how this issue may have gone unnoticed had we opened a single connection and reused it for all requests in the loop.

 [bug]: https://github.com/weaveworks-liquidmetal/flintlock/issues/503
 [blog]: https://cbctl.dev/blog/close-grpc-connections